gchq/Vanguard/CONTRIBUTING.md

 ## Code

-Code must be documented, adequately tested and compliant with in style prior to merging into the main branch.
+Code must be documented, adequately tested and compliant with our [style guide](#style-guide) prior to merging into the `develop` branch.
 To facilitate code review, code should meet these standards prior to creating a pull request.

 Some of the following points are checked by pre-commit hooks, although others require manual implementation by authors and reviewers.
 Conversely, further style points that